wtnm/fform/documentation.md

 - `ff_custom?: FFCustomizeType`- component [customization](#customization)
 - `ff_layout?: FFLayoutCustomizeType` - fields, objects, groups in [object/turple layout](#object-layout)

+###Validation
+#####JSON validation
+For JSON validation used [is-my-json-valid](#https://github.com/mafintosh/is-my-json-valid) with modifications for smaller (3 times) bundle size.
+It is placed in `addons/is-my-json-valid-lite`.
+Pass it as `JSONValidator` property for [FFStateApi](#ffstateapi).
+Default group for JSON validation is 0.
+#####Sync validation
+Custom function that receive value as first parameter and should return string or object in the following format (or array of strings or objects):
+-  `group?: number` - group that replaces on each validation call.
+By default 0 - used for JSON validation, 1 - for sync validation, 2 - for async validation.
+-  `text: string | string[]` - message(s) that should be displayed
+-  `priority?: number` - Default value 0.
+If field has at least one message with priority 0 it means that validation failed.
+Any priority greater that 0 doesn't affect validation status (used for warning, info, success etc).
+-  `path?: string` - path to another field for which you want to set message.
+-  `{[key: string]: any}` - result may have any other props (such as className or style).
+It will be added to div layer for that priority on render.

+#####Async validation
+If function return promise then on resolve its result will be processed as for sync function (with default group equal 2)

+####Customization
+Each field build from following blocks:
+- `Wrapper` - wrapps all and add array item controls when field is array element
+- `Title` - shows title property fromschema, and provide array add/del buttons when field is array
+- `Body` - contains Main and Messages to align then together
+- `Main` - in this block input element is placed
+- `Messages` - element that shows messages (error, warnigns, info etc)

+In `ff_custom` schema property you can add/overwrite any proprerty of any block.
+It supports [fformObjects "magic" props](#magic-props).
+It merges with `ff_presets` refs on field build.
+More details in examples.

+####Object layout
+Schema property `ff_layout` can be object or array of strings | objects.
+String is the name of field and it determines the order in which fields will be placed.
+Object supports [fformObjects "magic" props](#magic-props) with `$_fields` (that is array of strings | objects) property and can be customized.
+More details in examples.

 ##fformObjects
 Each field in form receive a set of objects that is parts of fformObjects (due to 'ff_presets' and 'ff_custom') that merges into one object.
 Then all functions that field finds in merged object binds to it during render.
 Exception is the props that starts with underscore.